freemocap/2025-nsf-pose/notes/document-notes/2024-freemocap-nsf-pose-outline.md

 - The story of Grease Pencil

 ### Need and Gap
 - Current model not fit for present and future needs
 - Need alternative models, organizations, infrastructures for science and education
   - Generative and self sustaining
     - Von Neumann machine - Sustainibility through replicability
+  - As Autonomous As Possible (allow the fewest to do the most)
+  - Topic/software/hardware agnostic
+  - Multi-scale adaptable, extensible, maintainable, and replicable [SEP]

 - Two Loops theory of social progress
   - Not saying we should burn it all to the ground
     - It's already burning
   - We need to build a better ship
     - & f-ing ASAP plz thx

 ## Objectives and Long term vision

+### Aspirational Goals
-- Make FreeMoCap the best mocap option available
+- Make FreeMoCap the best motion capture option available at any price
+  - Bench mark agaist modern gold-standard techniques and proprietary softwares [Validation], [Diagnostics]
+  - "We define the floor"
 - Maximize accessibility
+  - "
 - Build vibrant community of user/developers
 - Develop implicit educational methods